 LA’s most famous neighborhood is also easily its most hated.
 Clogged with terrified tourists from Santa Monica and sad Tickle-Me Elmos smoking blunts inside their Honda Accords, there’s certainly not much left of the old Hollywood glitz and glamour.
 And from a distance, the neighborhood is a certifiable food desert.
-But with major employers back in the area and Columbia Square welcoming all of Viacom to its brand new live/work campus on Sunset this year, an already hefty neighborhood lunch crowd just got bigger.
+But with major employers back in the area and Columbia Square welcoming all of Viacom to its brand new live/work campus on Sunset this year, an already-hefty neighborhood lunch crowd just got bigger.
 And we are here to help.
-Here is our UPDATED guide to maximizing your lunch break in a part of town not particularly known for its accommodating ways.
+Here is our just-updated guide to maximizing your lunch break in a part of town not particularly known for its accommodating ways.

 The Weho brunch staple recently picked up shop and moved to Hollywood.
 Considering they had their primarily residential neighborhood on lock-down over there, it was a pretty strange move.
 Or at least we thought.
 The new Hollywood Salt's Cure is the same Weho spot we know and love, just more of it.
 More space, more food, and a full lunch situation for your midday Hollywood needs.

 POWER LUNCH ALERT.
-The sprawling restaurant inside the brand new Columbia Square complex has opened, and delivered a much-needed upscale lunch option for a crowd that is looking for one.
-The menu is pretty wide-spread with a raw bar, a solid sandwich menu, and a hangar streak that's not to be missed.
-The prices are steeper than other more casual places in the area, but you're here to impress.
+The sprawling restaurant inside the Columbia Square complex has delivered a much-needed upscale lunch option for a crowd that is looking for one.
+The menu is diverse - you can get everything from raw bar to sandwiches to a hangar steak.
+The prices are steeper than other, more casual places in the area, but you're here to impress.
 And also that 3-course lunch option for $25 is nothing to scoff at.

-The Eagle Rock transplant opened its trendy Hollywood digs a few years ago and gave you and your co-workers a hearty dose of “f*ck it” to your midweek lunch break.
+The Eagle Rock transplant opened its trendy Hollywood space a few years ago and gave you and your co-workers a hearty dose of “f*ck it” to your midweek lunch break.
 It’s Wednesday, you’re exhausted, and really pissed at your boss.
 Sometimes the only remedy is a sloppy reuben sandwich and a fantastic root beer float.

-In a quiet courtyard away from the manic energy of Sunset and Vine, The Hungry Cat is a grown-up seafood paradise amidst an ocean of adolescents, where you can get grade A quality seafood in the heart of Hollywood for some extremely respectable prices.
-We’re partial to their eye-pleasing Cobb salad but an afternoon outing at the raw bar never hurt anyone.
+In a quiet courtyard away from the manic energy of Sunset and Vine, The Hungry Cat is a grown-up seafood paradise amidst an ocean of adolescents, where you can get grade A quality fish in the heart of Hollywood for some extremely respectable prices.
+We’re partial to their Cobb salad but an afternoon outing at the raw bar never hurt anyone.
 Don’t judge yourself for ordering a Michelada either.

 There’s no better way to improve your day than a quick lunch at this bonafide Hollywood staple.
-All the burgers are still as good as you remember and their beer selection is concise but relatively perfect.
+All the burgers are still as good as you remember and their beer selection is short but relatively perfect.
 And there’s just something about sitting on that patio feeling eternally grateful you aren’t across the parking lot playing STD beer bong at Big Wang’s.

 Despite its rather demanding name, Eat This is a comforting oasis for all the actors wandering around during rehearsal break on Santa Monica Boulevard’s theater row.
-All of their sandwiches and salads are way better than they should be and the space is a much needed respite from the otherwise dingy surroundings.
+All of their sandwiches and salads are way better than they should be, and the space is a much-needed respite from the otherwise dingy surroundings.

 If you’ve ever forced your friends to come to an improv show you paid to be in, chances are you’re currently reading this article from inside Birds.
 Located on that colorful strip of storefronts in Franklin Village, Birds is ground zero for actors and their friends recharging between UCB shows.
-The place becomes downright raucous at night, but at lunchtime the chicken-focused restaurant offers a healthy-ish option between improv sets.
+The place becomes downright raucous at night, but at lunchtime the chicken-focused restaurant offers healthy-ish options between improv sets.